 What action can be taken?

 An employer can take any action provided that it is a proportionate means of achieving the aim of:

 - enabling or encouraging people who share the protected characteristic to overcome or minimise that disadvantage;

 - enabling or encouraging people who share the protected characteristic to participate in that activity.

 The action must always be a proportionate means of achieving the aim.

-This may involve comparing the proportion of the workforce that is of a particular minority group with national or local statistics.
-However, it should always be considered that underrepresentation will look different for organisations in more rural areas than those in large cities like London that will have a more diverse local population.
+This may involve comparing the proportion of the workforce that is of particular minority groups with national or local statistics.
+However, it should always be considered that underrepresentation will look different for organisations in more rural areas than those in large cities.

 By first assessing the situation, employers will be able to demonstrate that there is a genuine occupational requirement for positive action.